 38. Made In Cookware

-Chip Malt’s extensive ecommerce background complemented Jake Kalick’s third-generation expertise in cookware manufacturing when the two launched Made In Cookware to disrupt the kitchenware industry.
+Chip Malt’s extensive ecommerce background complemented Jake Kalick’s third-generation expertise in cookware manufacturing when the two launched Made In Cookware to disrupt the kitchenware industry and compete with other top Shopify shops.
 Working with multi-generational makers and renowned chefs, Made In Cookware delivers quality pots, pans, and knives directly to cooking enthusiasts at affordable prices, without the layers of traditional distribution models.

 39. Fresh Heritage

 Brothers Jamil and Gamal Codner were inspired during a trip to Africa to bring back traditional grooming habits and oils to the US.
+Little did they know they were on the brink of launching one of the best Shopify shops out there.
 Fresh Heritage’s products are designed to nourish and strengthen hair specifically for men of color.
 With grooming kits, beard oils, and combs, Fresh Heritage is servicing a market that’s been underrepresented.

 40. Then I Met You